-- Under the National Employment Standards of the Fair Work Act 2009 all employees (except casuals) have access to ten days of paid personal/carer's leave per year of service.
-Paid personal/carer's leave includes 'sick' leave and may be taken because of a personal illness, or to provide care or support to a member of the employee's immediate family or household who is ill or injured, or in the case of an unexpected family emergency. - In addition, all employees (including casuals) can access up to two working days' unpaid carer's leave for each 'permissible occasion,' provided paid personal leave has not been exhausted.
+- Under the National Employment Standards of the Fair Work Act 2009 all employees (except casuals) have access to up to ten days of paid personal/carer's leave per year of service, reduced for employees with fractional appointments on a pro rata basis.
+Paid personal/carer's leave includes 'sick' leave and may be taken because of a personal illness, or to provide care or support to a member of the employee's immediate family or household who is ill or injured, or in the case of an unexpected family emergency. - In addition, all employees (including casuals) can access up to two working days' unpaid carer's leave for each 'permissible occasion,' provided paid personal leave has been exhausted.
 Unpaid carer's leave may be taken to provide care for an immediate family or household member due to illness, injury, or an emergency.